Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Discussion

 \section{Discussion}

 In this section, we acknowledge the limitations of our work and highlight potential future directions for further improvement and exploration.

-{\bfseries Multiple walls.} The proposed model currently considers the effect of only a single wall on dynamic power, whereas in reality, indoor spaces typically have four walls.
-To enhance the accuracy of the model, it would be beneficial to incorporate the superposition of the impacts of all surrounding walls.
+{\bfseries Multiple environments.} Although the experiments were conducted in three representative indoor environments (a meeting room and two classrooms) with five participants, these setups were carefully designed to ensure controlled and repeatable measurements across different transceiver placements.
+The proposed framework is general in formulation and can be extended to other room geometries and materials; however, further validation in more diverse environments (e.g., furniture-rich or metallic spaces) will be pursued in future work to strengthen the generalization of the findings.

-{\bfseries Multiple sensors.} The current work focuses on a single pair of transceivers, but in scenarios involving large spaces or multiple targets, the capabilities of a single pair may be limited.
-To overcome this limitation, a potential solution is to deploy multiple sensors with suitable topologies based on the insights provided by our model \cite{multisensor2018,multisensor2023}.
-By considering the optimal placement near walls and strategic positioning for improved coverage, a network of multiple sensors can be judiciously distributed throughout the area of interest to expand the sensing capabilities.
-Future research can explore the development of appropriate topologies and deployment strategies for multiple sensors, allowing for comprehensive and accurate sensing coverage in scenarios where a single pair of transceivers may not be sufficient.
+{\bfseries Multiple sensors.} The current work focuses on a single pair of transceivers, which may be inadequate for large spaces or multiple targets.
+To address this, deploying multiple sensors with suitable topologies based on our model \cite{multisensor2018,multisensor2023} is recommended.
+By optimizing placement near walls and enhancing coverage through strategic positioning, a network of sensors can be effectively distributed to improve sensing capabilities.
+Future research should explore optimal topologies and deployment strategies for multiple sensors, ensuring comprehensive sensing coverage in scenarios where a single pair is insufficient.

-{\bfseries Other factors for optimal device deployment.} In the context of stationary crowd counting in this work, the targets were randomly positioned throughout the entire space, without considering the impact of target positions on sensing capabilities.
-It is crucial to acknowledge that in real-world scenarios, achieving the highest performance may not always involve deploying the devices near the walls.
-Other factors, such as the positions of the targets, should be taken into account when designing the optimal deployment strategy \cite{humanloc2016}.
-By considering the positions of the targets, we can gain a more comprehensive understanding of the effect of device placement on sensing performance.
-Although our work has made progress in understanding the influence of device placement on sensing, there is still room for further exploration and refinement to better align with real-world scenarios.
-Incorporating target positions and other relevant factors will contribute to a more accurate and practical understanding of device deployment for sensing applications.
+{\bfseries Other factors for optimal device deployment.} In this study on stationary crowd counting, targets were randomly positioned throughout the space, without explicitly considering the impact of their locations on sensing capabilities.
+It is important to note that in real-world scenarios, optimal device performance may not always involve placing devices near walls, as other factors, such as target positioning, obstacles, and device movement direction, can also influence sensing outcomes.
+Future work could involve conducting experiments in a wider range of environments, incorporating various room sizes, layouts, and wall materials, as well as directionally diverse device movements.
+By integrating these factors into deployment strategies, we can further generalize the proposed framework and deepen our understanding of how device placement affects sensing performance, thereby supporting more accurate and practical applications.